damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 Coverage report generated for RSpec to /tmp/coverage_example/coverage.
 6 / 6 LOC (100.0%) covered.
 ```

-At the end, you can see that code coverage was generated to `coverage/`
+At the end of the output, you can see that code coverage report was generated
-directory which looks like:
+to `coverage/` directory.
+Directory contents looks like:

 ```bash
 $ ls coverage/
 assets/ index.html
 ```

 Yes!
-This is a HTML code coverage report, we can deploy as GitLab Pages!
+This is a HTML code coverage report that we can publish with GitLab Pages!

-# Adding CI configuration
+## Add CI configuration

 > Run RSpec test suite first